palubad/S1-BAP/README.md

 # Sentinel-1 Burned Area Progression (S1-BAP) toolbox in Google Earth Engine (GEE)
+A semi-automatic Google Earth Engine tool to monitor burned area progression using Sentinel-1 SAR data.

 This code repository is an attachment for the article in the IEEE JSTARS by Paluba D. et al. (2024) entitled "Tracking burned area progression in an unsupervised manner using Sentinel-1 SAR data in Google Earth Engine", DOI: [https://doi.org/10.1109/JSTARS.2024.3427382](https://doi.org/10.1109/JSTARS.2024.3427382).

 Full citation: D. Paluba et al., "Tracking burned area progression in an unsupervised manner using Sentinel-1 SAR data in Google Earth Engine," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, doi: [10.1109/JSTARS.2024.3427382](https://doi.org/10.1109/JSTARS.2024.3427382).